 To reach the bottom of the inner canyon is a highly difficult challenge for hikers because of its unmarked ravines.
 Regular shoes are not for this kind of travel.
 Choose hiking boots and the right socks that are comfortable for your feet.

 The routes going to the river are extremely exhausting.
+You can backpack camp overnight in the canyon, before heading up the otherside.
 However, there are spectacular drives along the rims and down to the river that will give a pleasant satisfaction for all efforts made.

 If you also enjoy stargazing with your friends, family, or even just yourself, the park is always available for its nightly view of the starry sky throughout the year.